mpi4jax/mpi4jax/paper.md

 In this paper, we introduced `mpi4jax`, which allows zero-copy communication of JAX-owned data. `mpi4jax` provides an implementation of the most important MPI operations in a way that is usable from JAX compiled code.

 However, JAX is much more than just a JIT compiler.
-It is also a full-fledged differentiable programming framework by providing powerful tools for automatic differentiation (e.g. via `jax.grad`, `jax.vjp`, and `jax.jvp`).
+It is also a full-fledged differentiable programming framework by providing tools for automatic differentiation (e.g. via `jax.grad`, `jax.vjp`, and `jax.jvp`).
 Differentiable programming is a promising new paradigm to combine advances in machine learning and physical modelling [@diffprog1; @diffprog2], and being able to freely distribute those models among different nodes will allow for even more powerful applications.

-So far, `mpi4jax` only supports differentiating through global sums via the `allreduce` primitive (one of the main operations used in distributed matrix-vector products) and combined send and receive (`sendrecv`) operations in forward and reverse mode.
+So far, `mpi4jax` supports differentiating through global sums via the `allreduce` primitive (one of the main operations used in distributed matrix-vector products) and combined send and receive (`sendrecv`) operations in forward and reverse mode.
+However, it should be possible with some additional work to preserve gradient information through most MPI operations, by propagating gradients through several processes.
 This would eventually enable fully differentiable, distributed physical simulations without additional user code.

 # Acknowledgements